-Through continued engagement with a community of hydropower development stakeholders, SMH research and development (R&D) actions plan to address opportunities, risks, and challenges associated with small hydropower development and the realization of standard modular technologies.
+Through continued engagement with a dedicated community of small hydropower stakeholders, SMH collaborative research and development will address opportunities, risks, and challenges associated with small hydropower development and the realization of standard modular technologies.

-ORNL and DOE intend to maintain a highly collaborative space to build a knowledge basis that acts not only as the foundation for selecting and validating the design criteria for the SMH technology, but generates ideas and acceptance for the future small hydropower development in the market place.
-Sustained engagement with stakeholders across the hydropower development community will be pivotal in ensuring SMH technology evolves from concept to practical testing and usage.
+ORNL and DOE intend to maintain a highly collaborative R&D space that drives the small hydropower stakeholder community towards a consensus on SMH technology and facility design criteria while generating innovative ideas and acceptance criteria for future small hydropower development.
+Sustained engagement with stakeholders across the hydropower development community will be pivotal in ensuring site assessment tools and SMH technologies evolve from concept to practical testing and usage.

 At present, the two pathways for engagement and collaboration with ORNL on the SMH project include industry partnerships and publication review and comment.
 Future opportunities will include workshops, webinars, tool and protocol development, and continued partnerships to develop and advance SMH technologies.